 hugged Richard, too.
 “Have you set a date?
 Who are you going to invite?
 I know!
 We must have a double

 wedding.
 Wouldn’t that be fun?”

 “Sara, I haven’t even talked to Mother yet.
 I’m sure she’ll want to have her say in the plans.
 As for a double

 wedding, I didn’t know you were betrothed.
 Has something taken place since lunch that I haven’t heard

-she really giddy in anticipation of being able to move ahead with her own plans?
+giddy in anticipation of being able to move ahead with her own plans?
 It didn’t matter.

 “Mother and Father are in his office,” said Sara.
 “They said they wanted to go over some accounts.
 Don’t

 make them wait any longer.”